futtetennista/futtetennista.github.io/posts/archive/2012-10-16-location-on-android-dot-dot-dot-the-qype-way.markdown

 ---
 title: "Location on Android...the Qype way"
 author: futtetennista
-tags: android, location, qype, legacy
+tags: android, location, qype, archive
 ---

 Some months ago we released the first stable version of ignition.
 In this post I explaned how the ignition-location library works and how it's possible to include it in an already existing application.
 This time I'll explain how we integrated it in the [Qype Android](https://play.google.com/store/apps/details?id=com.qype.radar) application.